nbaglivo/defensive-programming-talk/PITCHME.md

 Note:
     It is fine if you don't know how it works, it is impossible to understand/remember everything in a system

 ---

+@title[feel-comfortable]

+### Feeling comfortable with your code is important

+The way of feeling comfortable **is not** adding guards to avoid possible ugly situations.
+The way of feeling comfortable **is** to understand how things work,

+---